row_1

 Open Enrollment

-To ensure employees had the support they needed, UHR expanded outreach efforts across campus.
-The Benefits team, along with a dedicated Benefit Enroller, delivered more in‑person presentations and offered hands‑on assistance to any college or department that requested it.
-Instead of keeping the enroller stationed in the UHR office, the team placed him in various campus locations to give faculty and staff greater flexibility and easier access to one‑on‑one help.
+The Benefits team—along with a dedicated Benefit Enroller—offered more in‑person presentations and hands‑on assistance to colleges or departments that requested it.
+Rather than keeping the enroller in the UHR office, the team placed him in various campus locations, giving employees easier access to one‑on‑one help where they work.

-Although no new benefits were introduced this year, engagement remained strong.
-Sixty‑nine percent of employees reviewed their benefits and completed Open Enrollment, while the remaining employees kept their existing elections except for any required FSA updates.
+Although no new benefits were added this year, engagement remained strong.
+Sixty‑nine percent of employees reviewed their benefits and completed Open Enrollment, while the remaining employees retained their existing elections, aside from required FSA updates.

-UHR also continued to provide clear, accessible resources—including step‑by‑step instructions, reminders, informational sessions, virtual Q&As, and individualized support—to help employees understand their options and feel confident in their choices.
-These efforts reflect UHR’s commitment to making Open Enrollment smooth, informative, and employee‑centered.
+The Benefits team also provided clear, accessible resources—including step‑by‑step instructions, reminders, informational sessions, virtual Q&As, and individualized support—to help employees understand their options and feel confident in their choices.
+Together, these efforts reflect UHR’s commitment to making Open Enrollment smooth, informative, and employee‑centered, while balancing affordability, transparency, and long‑term sustainability.

 Retirement Webinars

-Planning for retirement can feel overwhelming, but UHR helps employees navigate this important milestone with confidence.
-Through partnerships with the Retirement Systems of Alabama (RSA) and the Social Security Administration, UHR offers two annual webinars to employees who are nearing retirement eligibility.
-The webinars, which focus on RSA and Social Security, offer:
+Through partnerships with the Retirement Systems of Alabama (RSA) and the Social Security Administration, UHR offers two annual webinars for employees nearing retirement eligibility.
+These sessions provide:

 • Explanations of RSA pension benefits